swiftlang/swift-evolution/proposals/nnnn-safe-shared-contiguous-storage.md

 #####  `Collection`-like API:

-The following typealiases, properties, functions and subscripts have direct counterparts in the `Collection` protocol hierarchy.
+The following properties, functions and subscripts have direct counterparts in the `Collection` protocol hierarchy.
 Their semantics shall be as described where they counterpart is declared (in `Collection` or `RandomAccessCollection`).
 The only difference with their counterpart should be a lifetime dependency annotation where applicable, allowing them to return borrowed nonescapable values or borrowed noncopyable values.

 ```swift
 extension Span {